francopasut/academic/content/en/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-Welcome to the _"Domus Verborum"_ (home of words) of F.P.
+Welcome to the _"Domus Verborum"_ (home of words) of Franco Pasut.

 I only write to keep my mind active and to practise editing with Vim and Emacs.

+This site has been designed for dual language usage.

+But the language sections are quite independent and, therefore, not all articles have a corresponding translation.

 If someone will find something interesting among my writings I will be pleased.

 That's all!

-Other resources online:
+Other my resources online:

 - [FP BLOG](https://francopasut-en.blogspot.com/)
 - [My Notebook](https://francopasut.github.io/)